PalisadoesFoundation/talawa-docs/docs/features/members/registration.md

 ### Out of Scope

 1. **SMS OTP** : to avoid costs within the application, this feature will be omitted as a paid third-party service is required .
-2. **Email Registration:** A common issue faced by users is that access to their emails is non existent as they do not own one or it is done so on a need to basis.
+2. **Email Registration:** A common issue faced by users is that access to their emails is non-existent as they do not own one, or it is done so on a need to basis.

 ### People and Roles